 Telephone: 01248 38 2158

 Clair has a substantial administrative role within the College for Business, Law, Education and Social Sciences at Bangor University.
-She is the Deputy Senior Tutor for all Undergraduate and Postgraduate Students, and she is also the Quality Assurance and Validation Officer for all Bangor Business School Undergraduate and Postgraduate Programmes.
+She is currently the Head of the Business and Management teaching group on the School Teaching and Learning Committee.
+Further to this she is the Quality Assurance and Validation Officer for all Bangor Business School Undergraduate and Postgraduate Programmes.
 She has active roles with programme and module validation of affiliate programmes in sister institutions such as Coleg Llandrillo, and across the College of Business, Law, Education and Social Sciences.

 PGCert in HE, Bangor University, 2010